bettygordon932/notes/README.md

 # 2024-02-08
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can be completed later.
 Then, allocate time for each task based on its complexity and importance.
 Finally, use version control and other organizational tools to keep your code clean and easy to navigate.
 By following these tips, you will be able to complete your programming tasks more effectively and efficiently.

+# 2024-02-09
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge in the field.
+This means staying up-to-date with the latest technologies, tools, and programming languages.
+It also means being open to new ideas and approaches, as well as the willingness to ask for help and advice from others.

+To be successful in programming, it is essential to have a solid foundation in mathematics, logic, computer science, data structures, algorithms, etc. These skills will help you understand the principles behind programming and enable you to solve complex problems.
+Additionally, learning to code is a skill that can be developed over time, so don't be afraid to start small and build your knowledge gradually.
+Practice makes perfect, after all.